davidskdds/BEV-SLD/README.md

 # Overview
 This repository provides the official implementation of **BEV-SLD**, including all scripts required to reproduce our experiments on the **MCD dataset**.

-For a quick test with pretrained models, see the [`demo` branch](https://github.com/davidskdds/BEV-SLD/tree/demo).
+For a quick test with a pretrained model, see the [`demo` branch](https://github.com/davidskdds/BEV-SLD/tree/demo).
 Preprocessed BEV images are included, so no dataset download is required for the demo.

 # Setup & Requirements
 We provide a bash script for setting up a virtual environment.